 Giving up alcohol for a month may aid weight loss and lower blood pressure.

 Dr Mehta, Senior Lecturer at the UCL Institute for Liver and Digestive Health

-Dr Mehta co-authored a paper in May 2018 on the benefits of periods of abstinence such as Dry January.
+Dr Mehta co-authored a paper on the benefits of periods of abstinence such as Dry January.
 He says:

 “Our work has shown that a month off alcohol, in healthy individuals drinking at moderate to high levels, does lead to tangible health benefits by the end of the month.
 Our study saw a weight loss of around 2kg, a decrease in blood pressure of around 5%, and improvement in diabetes risk of almost 30%.
 We also noted large decreases in blood growth factors that are linked to certain cancers.
 However, we don’t know how long these benefits last, or whether they translate to long-term improvements in health.”

 But does it lead to longer term changes in drinking behaviours?
 Dr Mehta’s research suggests that it could.
 “At six to eight months after Dry January, the proportion of participants drinking at harmful levels decreased by about 50%.
 It may be that participating in Dry January allows individuals to ‘reset’ their relationship with alcohol.”

 Dry January may have short-term health benefits, but longer term drinking patterns are important, too.